Madtsoia

 Madtsoia is an extinct genus of madtsoiid snakes.
 It is known from the Eocene of Argentina (M. bai), the Paleocene of Brazil (M. camposi), the Late Cretaceous (Maastrichtian) of India (M. pisdurensis), and the Late Cretaceous (Maastrichtian) of Madagascar (M. madagascariensis).
 The type species (M. bai) was the largest with an estimated length of 9–10 m, and the other three species were smaller.
 A 5.1 m long M. madagascariensis would have weighed 50 kg, but an isolated specimen suggests that this species reached 8 m in maximum length.
+Juvenile Madtsoia madagascariensis may have eaten a wide array of small vertebrates, while adults likely ate a narrower range of larger taxa.
+Possible prey for adult M. madagascariensis would have included medium-sized crocodyliforms (e.g., adult Simosuchus clarki, subadult Mahajangasuchus insignis) as well as small theropod dinosaurs (e.g., adult Masiakasaurus knopfleri, subadult Majungasaurus crenatissimus), though such large prey would have caused injuries for the snake.
+In the Sarmiento Formation of Argentina, Madtsoia would have frequently eaten the more varied and abundant mammals of larger size.
+Madtsoia likely killed its prey by constriction.

 Distribution

 Fossils of Madtsoia have been found in: